hops/pack2/README.md

 # usage

 As of now (version 0.1.0) only statsgen is implemented.
 It reads a wordlist from `stdin`.
-Masks are written to `stdout` while the stats are written to `stderr`.
+By default masks are written to `stdout` while the stats are written to `stderr`.

 ```
-$ ./target/release/pack2 < input.txt > masks.txt
+$ ./target/release/pack2 statsgen < input.txt > masks.txt
 ```

+You can also provide the `-o` flag to specify the output file.
+Type `pack2 help statsgen` to see all options.